Skip to main content

 Section 179 deduction for dental equipment

-Under IRS Publication 946, dental equipment placed in service in the tax year qualifies for the Section 179 first-year expensing election — subject to the annual deduction limit (currently $1,220,000 for 2024, indexed for inflation).
+Under IRS Publication 946, dental equipment placed in service in the tax year qualifies for the Section 179 first-year expensing election — subject to the annual deduction limit, raised to $2,560,000 for the 2026 tax year by the One Big Beautiful Bill Act.
 This means a practice buying $150,000 in imaging equipment can potentially deduct the full $150,000 in year one rather than depreciating over the 5-year MACRS life for dental equipment.
 The deduction cannot exceed business taxable income (no loss creation), but unused amounts carry forward.
-Bonus depreciation (currently phasing out at 60% for 2024) also applies to new and used equipment placed in service.
+Bonus depreciation, permanently restored to 100% for property placed in service after January 19, 2025, also applies to new and used equipment — see the full Section 179 and bonus depreciation breakdown for how the two rules combine.

 Dental-practice-specialized lenders